-13 STAFF TRAINING
+13. STAFF TRAINING

 All staff employed at the Mulgrave substrate plant are trained in their responsibilities.
-Any new operational personnel are given refresher training by the plant manager.
-New office personnel are trained by the general manager.
+Any new personnel are given training by their manager.
 Refresher training is provided as required with a maximum time between training of two years.